mattpopovich/mattpopovich.com/_posts/2023-09-05-moving-plex-from-mac-to-synology-nas.md

 ## Intro

 ### What is this post about?
-This post documents my experience moving my [Plex](TODO) server from my Macbook to a [Synology NAS](TODO).
-The Plex server was installed using the Mac Plex app (`.dmg`) and I will be transitioning to docker on the Synology NAS to make future moves (if necessary) much easier due to docker being operating system independent.
+This post documents my experience moving my [Plex](https://www.plex.tv/) server from my Macbook to a [Synology NAS](https://www.synology.com/dsm/solution/what-is-nas/for-home).
+The Plex server was installed using the [Mac Plex app](https://www.plex.tv/media-server-downloads/?cat=computer&plat=macos) (`.dmg`) and I will be transitioning to docker on the Synology NAS to make future moves (if necessary) much easier due to docker being operating system independent.

-I use [Tautulli](TODO) for Plex statistics, so I will also be moving that from the Mac (running via Python) to a docker container on the Synology NAS as well.
+I use [Tautulli](https://tautulli.com/) for Plex statistics, so I will also be moving that from the Mac (running via Python) to a docker container on the Synology NAS as well.

 ### What is Plex?
 Plex is an server/client utility that lets you host your own music, pictures, videos, live TV, etc. and view/download them on any device with a streaming service-esque app.
 You can think of it as your own custom Netflix!
-Here are the main pieces:
+Here are the main steps to get it up and running:
 1. Dowload and install the Plex server onto a computer.
 This computer will be the host of your content.
   * Note that you can only stream and download your content when this computer is powered on and connected to your network/the internet.
 2. Copy all of the content that you want to stream/download onto your host computer